Has your head ever been filled with one single thought, or a string of thoughts, that just keep repeating… and repeating… and repeating themselves?

 - Create a support system.
 Having friends and family members, and maybe even a therapist, any of whom you can call on for help when something goes wrong or when you’re having a bad day, is so important.
 These special people may distract you from your ruminating thoughts and are also likely to boost your self-esteem.

-Rumination is a toxic thought cycle linked to depression and associated with trauma and low self-esteem.
-If you’re a ruminator, it’s important to know how to stop your thought cycle in its tracks before it spirals out of control.
+If you’re a ruminator, it’s important to know some tips that may help you to stop your thought cycle in its tracks before it spirals out of control.

 It’s also important to be proactive and take steps to prevent yourself from ruminating in the first place.